JNWH8686/Arch-Linux-Install/index.md

 ---

-## 12. Bootloader
+## 11. Bootloader
-Ensure that you are chroot into /mnt or this will not setup properly
+Ensure that you are chrooted into /mnt, or this will not function properly and you will experience great pain
 ```
 # grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB
 # grub-mkconfig -o /boot/grub/grub.cfg